Sivert Heltne Nilsen: Club career

-Heltne Nilsen started his professional career in Hødd.
-He started the 2012 Norwegian Football Cup Final, playing the full match and scoring in the penalty shootout to help his team win its first cup title.
+Heltne Nilsen started his professional career at Norwegian Second Division side IL Hødd.
+He started the 2012 Norwegian Football Cup final, playing the full match and scoring in the penalty shootout to help his team win its first cup title.

 In January 2014, Heltne Nilsen moved to Vålerenga.
 He went to SK Brann in July 2015.

-In July 2018, Heltne Nilsen moved to Danish Superligaen side AC Horsens.
-He signed a five-year contract with the club.
-On 14 August 2019, he was sold to Swedish club IF Elfsborg.
+In July 2018, Heltne Nilsen moved to Danish Superliga side AC Horsens.
+He signed a five-year contract with the club, but was sold to Swedish club IF Elfsborg in 2019.
+After a brief spell with Belgium's Waasland-Beveren, Heltne Nilsen rejoined Brann for three years.
+In 2024, he reunited with former manager Jimmy Thelin at the latter's new club, Aberdeen, in the Scottish Premiership.